tomlqc/about-quantum/source/stories/background/environment.rst

 are a mean to describe the three different kinds of evolution that may affect an open quantum system:

-- Evolution obeying the Hamiltonian dynamics
+- Unitary evolution obeying the dynamics prescribed by the closed system's Hamiltonian
 - Measurement
-- Effect of the environment (noise)
+- Erratic interaction with the environment (noise)

-Keywords:
+:draft:`Keywords:`

+- Density operator, the key representation of the state of open systems
-Quantum maps, Kraus sum representation /
+- | Quantum maps, Kraus sum representation /
-Quantum operations, operator-sum representation
+  | Quantum operations, operator-sum representation

 :draft:`More to investigate:`